 Customer Service Job Description for Resume

-The CSR job will grow 5% from 2016 to 2026, which is as fast as the average of all jobs (source: bls.gov).
-More so, Georgia is one of the countries in the US with the highest concentration and highest employment level of this job.
+The CSR job will grow 5% from 2016 to 2026, which is as fast as the average of all jobs according to the Bureau of Labor Statistics.
+More so, Georgia is one of the countries in the United States with the highest concentration and highest employment level of this job.
 This shows an increasing number of job openings for aspiring CSRs.
 So, before you apply as a CSR, let’s first check its job description:

 - Answer product and service queries and suggest info about other products and services to attract customers